utm-cssc/website/content/docs/nuxt-content.md

 # Nuxt Content

-Nuxt content is a Git-based Headless CMS, which allows you to fetch your Markdown, JSON, YAML, XML and CSV files through a MongoDB like API from /content folder.
+Nuxt content is a Git-based Headless CMS, which allows you to fetch your Markdown, JSON, YAML, XML and CSV files through a MongoDB like API from the **/content** folder.

-## Assessing content data
+## Accessing content data

-We can use a script to get data from content folder.
+We can use the following function to obtain our data from the **/content** folder.

 ```
 async asyncData ({ $content, params, error }) {